 Not all tempera painters strictly use egg yolk as the binder for their paint.
 Here are some of the most popular recipes consisting of egg, casein and gum tempera shared by Russian and Ukrainian painters.
 What follows are formulas and instructions on making and using tempera and emulsion paints.

-Note: Although, Natural Pigments has tested eahc of these recipes, we urge artists to test them for their application to determine if they are suitable for their use.
+Note: Although, Natural Pigments has tested each of these recipes, we urge artists to test them for their application to determine if they are suitable for their use.

-As the binder of egg tempera the yolk serves as a natural emulsion, into which oil, resins and turpentine can be mixed.
+As the binder of egg tempera the yolk serves as a natural emulsifier, into which oil, resins and turpentine can be mixed.

 Egg-Oil Emulsion of M. Dernera

 Egg-oil emulsion produces a viscous paint that allows the finest brushwork for minute details in paintings.